SBG-Systems/sbg_ros_driver/README.md

 #### Frame convention
 The frame convention can be set to NED or ENU

-In NED convention axises are the same as device axises.
+In NED convention: axises are the same as device axises.

 In ENU convention (x = X, y = -Y, z = -Z).
 ```
 # Frame convention: